Malobika8/All-In-One/EurekaInAction-Ch-12.md

 <img width="813" alt="Screenshot 2024-07-14 at 2 14 08 PM" src="https://github.com/user-attachments/assets/4605208d-0027-4d0d-a41d-70255f619dbc">
 <img width="978" alt="Screenshot 2024-07-14 at 2 16 44 PM" src="https://github.com/user-attachments/assets/30a1cc72-09ab-4334-80ca-cda05e07495f">

-## Magic
+# Magic

 Any of what we discussed is not required.
 We can directly ask Eureka to provide us with the details related to the ServiceId provided using *RestTemplate*.
 Our RestTemplate connects with Eureka and gets the context-path/other details with the service ID provided.
 SeviceId is nothing but the service name that has been set.
-Eureka gets the list of instances form which any one is chosen.
+Eureka gets the list of instances from which any one is chosen.

 <img width="793" alt="Screenshot 2024-07-14 at 2 43 07 PM" src="https://github.com/user-attachments/assets/cb6f5d07-b461-41a2-986b-db8133281c6d">